DUNELAND SCHOOL CORPORATION

 Schoolwide vs. Targeted Assistance Programs

-In previous years, Duneland Title I schools were identified as targeted assistance programs.
-This status required funds to be spent only on a targeted group of identified students and staff.
+Targeted assistance programs require funds to be spent only on a targeted group of identified students and staff.
 Schoolwide programs allow all students to be eligible for support.
 To achieve schoolwide status each school must complete a comprehensive needs assessment and set yearly goals on how best to improve student achievement for the entire school.
 All students in the school benefit from added educational services and programs outlined in the schoolwide improvement plan and implemented by all school staff.

 Schoolwide Program Qualification